Glintt/gAPI/README.md

-# gAPIManagement
+# gAPI

-gAPIManagement allows to easily manage all your microservices by providing a simple and intuitive dashboard.
+gAPI allows to easily manage all your microservices by providing a simple and intuitive dashboard.

 It also provides analytics which are useful to take value from request logs.